Instructions:

 Expenses for special needs services:

-Total education expenses not allowed for the credit:
+Total expenses not qualified for the credit:

 Nonqualified education expenses that are not taxable: